General InformationCases Heard by the Bremerton Municipal Court

 All Court facilities are accessible to individuals using wheelchairs.

 The right to a trial by jury is one of our most important rights and is guaranteed by the Washington State and United States constitutions.
-In Municipal Court a pool of about 20 jurors will be called in for a selection process known as Voire Dire (to speak the truth).
+In Municipal Court a pool of about 20 jurors will be called in for the jury selection process.
 The Judge, Prosecutor, Defense attorney and the one accused of the crime conduct this process in the courtroom.
-This process will eliminate all but 6 jurists, who will then be empanelled to hear the evidence.
+This process will eliminate all but 6 jurors, who will then be empanelled to hear the evidence.

 During the jury trial the Judge will make decisions concerning legal issues that may arise.
 At times the jury may be removed from the courtroom while attorneys on both sides argue a point.
 In the end, it will be the jurors' job to decide the case based on the facts presented.
 You may be called upon to hear cases concerning simple assault, domestic violence assault, driving under the influence of alcohol and/or drugs.
 Other offenses may include disorderly conduct, malicious mischief and theft, for example.